 Essential server.properties Settings

-Navigate to File Manager and edit theserver.properties
+Navigate to File Manager and edit theserver.properties file:

 Gamemode Options